software-mansion/protostar/website/docs/cairo-1/05-testing/01-unit-testing.md

 ---

 # Unit testing
+Protostar lets you test standalone cairo functions.
+This technique is referred to as unit testing.
+You should write as many unit tests as possible as these are **much faster than [integration tests](./02-integration-testing.md)

-## Writing your first test (TODO test if the example works)
+## Writing your first test

-First, add to the file `src/lib.cairo` following code:
+First, add the following code to the `src/lib.cairo` file:
 ```
 fn sum(a: felt252, b: felt252) -> felt252 {
     return a + b;